solankidhvani/OntarioCancerTrends/README.md

 │
 ├── notebooks/              # Jupyter notebooks for exploratory analysis, visualizations, reporting, and prototyping │
-├── scripts/                # (If populated) Python or R scripts for automation, utility functions, or data processing routines
-│
 └── README.md               # This documentation file
 ```